 Numerically solving the SIR model system of equations in R

-Note that the system of ordinary differential equations above cannot be solved analytically.
-Instead numerical methods must be used (such as Euler’s method, or Runge-Kutta).
+Note that the system of ordinary differential equations above cannot be solved for S, I and R analytically.
+Instead numerical methods must be used to numerically solve the model (such as Euler’s method, or Runge-Kutta).
 This is a nice website that discusses SIR modelling of influenza, and how to solve the system of equations using Euler’s method (also known as a time-difference method).
 The R programming language has a nice package called deSolve that will solve systems of ODE’s using Runge-Kutta methods.
 All you need to do is provide a function that calculates the derivatives.
 If you haven’t already previously installed deSolve into R on your computer, you can install it by typing

 in the R console (then pick a mirror site close to your location for the download).